 if you don’t want companies like Google and Facebook following you with targeted ads.

-But you still want the best search result from Google.
+But you still want the best search results from Google.

-Suppose you want to keep family, friends, and children off pornography and violent content online.
-In that case, Swisscows is one of the search engines best for internet data privacy, family use, and children.
+Suppose you want to keep family, friends, and children away from pornography and violent content online.
+In that case, Swisscows is one of the best search engines for internet privacy, family use, and child-safe content.

-Violence and pornography content are automatically disabled on the Swisscows search engine.
+Violent and pornographic content is automatically disabled on the Swisscows search engine.

-It is not a matter of choice; it is an enforced law.
+It is not a matter of choice; it is a law enforced by the state.

-To be sure, I tried a couple of search terms related to porn, and here are the results.
+To be sure, I tried a couple of search terms related to porn, and here is the result.

-SwissCows does not use tracking cookies to learn about your search activities.
+SwissCows does not use tracking cookies to track your search activity.

 Using its search engines means you’re a visitor without any profile, and your activities remain anonymous.

-But you can search based on location and filter results by the last 24 hours, week, month, and year.
+However, you can search by location and filter results for the last 24 hours, week, month, or year.

-However, Swiss cows have its index for German queries, while other language search queries are pulled from Bing.
-So you should expect similar results as you get from Bing.
+However, Swiss cows use their own index for German queries, while other-language search queries are pulled from Bing.
+So, you should expect similar results to those you get from Bing.

 Bing also powered the ads displayed on the SwissCows search engine.

-This way, the search engines (SwissCows) earn revenue to maintain their services.
+This way, search engines (such as SwissCows) earn revenue by maintaining their services.
 Ads are served based on keywords in your search terms.

 You.com is a private search engine that offers a user-friendly and customizable search experience.

-You can rearrange your search appearance based on your preference.
+You can rearrange the appearance of your search based on your preferences.
 The search result is on one side of the page.

 It also offered the People Also Ask and related search section.